Practical/practicomp/README.md

 To compile Practicomp, you'll need LLVM version 7 (the C interface) installed on your system.
 You will also need a fairly up to date C++ compiler.

-If checking out from git (as if there is any other option at this point in time), make sure to `git submodule update` to get the semantic analyzer library checked out under `external/practical-sa`.
+If checking out from git (as if there is any other option at this point in time), make sure to `git submodule update --init` to get the semantic analyzer library checked out under `external/practical-sa`.
 Since commits under the practical-sa projects don't always update the practicomp project, updating the subproject to the latest master might be advisable.

 # What's Planned?